This essay was originally published on September 3 2019.

 Men are such pussies, always afraid to lose their dicks — who would envy that?
 In Freud, castration anxiety happens to both genders.
 Women are supposed to be vain and self-absorbed because knowing they lack dick they have to depend on some dickhead to validate them.
 In Solanas, vanity is the figure of the Daddy’s Girl, who tries to make herself the perfect object of another’s desire.
 She makes herself nice, self-absorbed, insecure to make herself for men, but in the process adopts the pathetic traits of femaleness that men have in spades.

 For Solanas, it is not women who have penis envy, it is men who have pussy envy.
 She inverts the originary myth.
 This opens up the other side of castration: what if one does not fear it — but desires it?
 Where transphobes think trans women are really men, Solanas thinks all men are just closeted trans women.
-All of their frantic — and often violent — attempts not to female are just attempts to disavow their own desire.
+All of their frantic — and often violent — attempts not to be female are just attempts to disavow their own desire.
 The incel whose futile fantasy is to dominate women is dominated by this fantasy — and is female.
 He makes an uncanny double of the trans woman, dominated by the fantasy of being a woman — and giving in to it — who is also female.
 Maleness is the most abject kind of femaleness.
 Chu: “I like to say that being trans is the second worst thing that ever happened to me.
 (The worst was being born a boy).”

 Any gender is a matter of desire, over which one has no agency.
 One incubates gender in the hollow of one’s body, like an alien face-hugger.
 And so all gender is female.
-The key to gender is desire.
+The key to any gender is desire.
 Chu: “Most desire is nonconsensual; most desires aren’t desired.”
 And: “we rarely want things we should.”
 In terms of sexuality, it may at least seem like I have some agency over the choice of the object of my desire.
 Gender, not so much.
 Even at the simple level of pronouns, I need others to call me she in their sentences.
 I can’t do it alone.
 “Gender exists, if it exists at all, only in the structural generosity of strangers.”

 Like Chu, I’m a transsexual woman.
 We are confronted, all too often with the refusal of others to address us as the gender we desire.
 Sometimes this is done with malice, by transphobic ‘feminists’ for example.
 Ironically enough, nothing could be a more female experience for us than this refusal to call us women.
 Being dependent on, and refused, by the other as agent of our desire is female.